JKrse/AML_WriteReader/README.md

 ```
 python scripts/image_feature_extraction.py --fname "./local_files/images"
 ```
-This process takes 1-2 hours, hence we recommend downloading the preprossed data: (LINK).

-## Download pre-trained model:
-To download the pre-trained fastText "da" model download the binary file: https://fasttext.cc/docs/en/pretrained-vectors.html (bin+text)

-## Evaluation

-## Generate dataset with word embeddings:
-We use the python package called ‘fasttext’ which introduces high level interface to use the vector files along with some other fastText functionalities:
+4. To generate the embedding for the dataset we use the python package called ‘fasttext’ which introduces high level interface to use the vector files along with some other fastText functionalities:

 ```
 pip install fasttext
 ```

-To generate the data with word embeddings:
+Download the pre-trained fastText "da" model and the binary file: https://fasttext.cc/docs/en/pretrained-vectors.html (bin+text).

+5. Generate vocabulrary.
 ```
-python scripts/word_embedding.py --fname "data/proposals2.npz" --model "wiki.da/wiki.da.bin"
+python scripts/prep_vocab.py --model "wiki.da/wiki.da.bin"
 ```

+6.

+## Evaluation

 ## Prepare the final preprossed dataset: